Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

         ${asm('copyright')}
     </footer>

-You can write this line directly in the template part shared by all site pages:
+You may write this line directly in the template part shared by all site pages:

 .. code-block:: html